joyhooei/android-game-sdk/ReadMe.md

 1.2.2 NO longer use class AppotaReceiver, use AppotaSDKCallback instead.

-1.2.3 Many function added.(see above).
+1.2.3 Many functions added.(see above).